CMB-BNU/DeepASmRNA/README.md

 If you use -ft option to fine tune the model, the meaning of -m is the basic model you choose to be trained, the original model will not be changed after each time of fine tune learning.

 ## Output file :
-Note that input file should be a csv file contains 4 columns, the 1st columns for seq id, 2nd for upstream seq, 3rd for alternative seq, 4th for downstream seq.
-2nd and 4th should in length 50.
+For transcript.fasta as input file
+Three output file were obtained:
+1> transcriptas.txt about the AS events information which including position, identity, coverage, length 2> transcriptas.seq about the sequence of AS events which including the AS region and upstream 50 bp and downstream 50 bp 3> transcriptas_type.txt about the type of the AS event and its probability
 ## Running example

 You can run the example by run.sh